grantmacken/dotfiles/README.md

 ## Dot file management

+The terminal CLI tools I use are run from a toolbox.

 My dot files are managed by stow.
 I invoke stow with my Makefile default target so `make` will symlink the dot files using **Stow**

 ## ./dot-local/bin